 d) a summary of discussions regarding any relevant ethical, professional and jurisprudence issues discussed at each supervision meeting;

 e) a notation of any directives provided to the supervisee at each supervision meeting; and

-> f) a notation of any of the supervisee’s strengths and needs for further development identified at each supervision meeting;
+f) a notation of the supervisee’s strengths and needs for further development identified at each supervision meeting.

-> Practical Application: Supervision records are meant to record the interaction between the supervisor and supervisee and focus on the supervisor’s evaluation, direction and support of the supervisee as well as the supervisee’s response to the input of the supervisor; supervisors are responsible for ensuring that those under their supervision maintain records as required under section 9 (Records and Record Keeping) and reflect the contribution of the supervisor to the service delivery.
+Practical Application: Supervision records are meant to record the interaction between the supervisor and supervisee and focus on the supervisor’s evaluation, direction and support of the supervisee as well as the supervisee’s response to the input of the supervisor; supervisors are responsible for ensuring that those under their supervision maintain records as required under section 9 (Records and Record Keeping) and reflect the contribution of the supervisor to the service delivery.

-> 5) the supervising member must ensure that there is an individual supervision agreement, signed by both supervisor and supervisee, for each supervisory relationship and such an agreement must include, at a minimum:
+5) Supervising members must ensure that there is an individual supervision agreement, signed by both themselves and their supervisee, for each supervisory relationship and such an agreement must include, at a minimum:

-> a) the date upon which the agreement is effective and the expected date upon which it will expire;
+a) the date upon which the agreement is effective and the expected expiry date;

-> b) the specific duties and obligations of the supervisee;
+b) the specific duties and obligations of the supervisee;

 c) any limitations imposed upon the activities of the supervisee;